 In the Kane County Probate court, there is currently one judge, Judge Grady, who handles all probate administration matters.
 The court call for probate is heard on weekday mornings in Courtroom 110 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.

-Also, the Kane County Probate Court system utilizes a Probate Administrator to coordinate all probate and guardianship matters in its court system.
-The Probate Administrator in Kane County is currently Jennifer Sullivan-Brief.
-In her role as the Probate Administrator, Ms. Sullivan-Brief acts as a liaison between the attorneys and the judges, and helps to organize the scheduling and handling of all probate and guardianship cases for the County.
+Also, the Kane County Probate Court system utilizes a Probate Administrator to coordinate all probate matters in its court system.
+The Probate Administrator acts as a liaison between the attorneys and the judges, and helps to organize the scheduling and handling of all probate cases for the County.

 How do I know for sure if Kane County is the right county for my loved one's Probate estate?